Your Guide to Creating a Bucket List

 Alternatively, find a friend with a similar goal or bucket list item and see if they will come with you and share in the costs.

 As with anything, getting motivated and getting in the habit of doing something should begin with small steps.
 For instance, pursuing a degree?
-Take it one day at a time, one test at a time, one class at a time.
+Take it one day at a time, one test, one class at a time.

 So long as you keep that list handy, you’ll always have inspiration when planning your life events and filling in your vacations, weekends and time off.

-A bucket list is a simple way to keep track of all that you want to experience and accomplish in life.
+A bucket list is a simple way to keep track of everything you want to experience and accomplish.
 The sooner you make one, the sooner you can be on your way to completing those items.
 Life is meant to be lived, starting now…Not starting after your degree or after you get a job or after you get married.

 What’s on your bucket list?